DataDog/documentation/content/en/developers/dogstatsd/unix_socket.md

 ## Setup

-To setup DogStatsD, configure first your Agent to enable the DogStatsD server through the `dogstatsd_socket` parameter then configure your DogStatsD client in your code to send data to it.
+To set up DogStatsD, enable the DogStatsD server through the `dogstatsd_socket` parameter.
+Then, configure the DogStatsD client in your code.

 ### Agent

 To enable the Agent DogStatsD server:

-1. Edit your `datadog.yaml` file to un-comment and set the `dogstatsd_socket` parameter to the path where DogStatsD should create its listening socket:
+1. Edit the [Agent's main configuration file][2] to set `dogstatsd_socket` to the path where DogStatsD should create its listening socket:

     ```yaml
     ## @param dogstatsd_socket - string - optional - default: ""